Rishik15/WiDs/README.md

 - `pyproject.toml` and `uv.lock` for `uv`
 - `requirements.txt` for standard `pip` installation

+The `requirements.txt` file contains exact package versions for the Python environment.
+The main packages used include:

+- pandas
+- NumPy
+- scikit-learn
+- LightGBM
+- XGBoost
+- CatBoost
+- joblib
+- lifelines
+- scikit-survival
+- matplotlib
+- seaborn
+- Jupyter-related packages for the included notebooks

+## Tested Hardware and Platform

+The final workflow was tested on the following environment:

+- **OS/platform:** Ubuntu/Linux environment through WSL
+- **Python version:** Python 3.11
+- **CPU:** Intel(R) Core(TM) Ultra 7 258V
+- **CPU cores:** 8
+- **Memory:** 15 GiB RAM
+- **GPU:** None used
+- **Number of GPUs:** 0

+The solution is CPU-based and does not require a GPU.

 ## Running the Project with uv

 This is the recommended way to reproduce the solution.